- Home

 Spring 2023 Class Schedule

 All classes are from 6:00 to 7:30 PM on Thursdays, for eight weeks.
 Optional networking begins at 5:30 PM.
+Snacks will be provided.
 This course will begin Thursday, April 6th though Thursday, May 25th.
 The course schedule is below.

 Class Date | Class Topic | Presenting Department |